The Startup Term Sheet Handbook: From Valuation to Negotiation

 What is a Term Sheet?

-A term sheet, in its essence, is a pivotal document in the early stages of a startup's fundraising process.
-It represents the initial agreement between founders and potential investors, acting as a precursor to more detailed legal documents that will be crafted later in the investment process.
+In its core, this document represents a very important early stage document in the startup’s fundraising process.
+It is an initial agreement entered into by the start-up promoters and potential investors; hence it is seen as a precursor to more detailed legal documents that will be prepared subsequently during the financing process.

 Definition and Purpose